-Name and Municipality of Residence Principal Occupation Wayne M. Bingham Calgary, Canada Executive Vice-President and Chief Financial Officer since November 1, 2006 and from May 1, 2003 to January 31, 2006 Executive Vice-President and Chief Financial Officer of Finning International Inc., (a heavy equipment distribution business) and from 1999 to 2003, Executive Vice-President and Chief Financial Officer of Ontario Power Generation.
-Craig S. Flint Calgary, Canada Vice-President, Business Process and Compliance since November of 2006 and prior thereto various senior financial positions with Superior and divisions.
+Name and Municipality of Residence Principal Occupation Wayne M. Bingham Calgary, Canada Executive Vice-President and Chief Financial Officer since November 1, 2006 and from May 1, 2003 to January 31, 2006 Executive Vice-President and Chief Financial Officer of Finning International Inc., (a heavy equipment distribution business) and from April, 1999 to April, 2003, Executive Vice-President and Chief Financial Officer of Ontario Power Generation.
+Jay Bachman Calgary, Canada Corporate Controller since March 2007 and Manager, Corporate Reporting since August 2004.
+Prior thereto, Manager at KPMG Chartered Accountants.
+A. Scott Daniel Calgary, Canada Vice-President, Treasurer and Investor Relations since March 2007 and from February 2005 to March 2007, Manager of Treasury and Investor Relations at Daylight Resources Trust (an oil and gas trust) and from 1994 to February 2005, various senior corporate finance positions within CIBC, a major Canadian Bank.
+Craig S. Flint Calgary, Canada Vice-President, Business Process and Compliance since September 2006 and prior thereto, various senior financial positions with Superior and the businesses.
+From April 1991 to October 1998, Manager at PricewaterhouseCoopers.
 Leanne E. Likness Calgary, Canada Corporate Secretary since May 6, 2007 and Assistant Corporate Secretary since September 2006.
-From 2004 to November 2006, Corporate Paralegal and Board Liaison at Shell Canada Limited (an integrated oil and gas company) and prior thereto various corporate positions.
+From 2004 to August, 2006, Corporate Paralegal and Board Liaison at Shell Canada Limited (an integrated oil and gas company) and prior thereto various corporate positions.

-Officers of the Administrator who are not Directors
+Officers of the General Partner and Administrator who are not Directors